GayatriKrishna0712/License-and-speed-Detection/README.md

 # License-and-speed-Detection
-This repository focuses on evaluating real-time traffic movies and identifying license plate numbers and matching vehicle speeds.
+This repository focuses on evaluating real-time traffic videos and identifying license plate numbers and matching vehicle speeds.